Something broke between February and August 2025, and I have receipts.

 But here are the questions designers should be asking:

 How do you verify your training data isn’t contaminated?
 Most AI companies can’t answer this.
 Because they don’t know.
+The internet is contaminated.
+They train on the internet.

 What’s your plan when synthetic data exceeds real data?
 We’re already there for many content types.
 There is no plan.
+They’re hoping to solve it before users notice.

 How do you maintain quality as models train on their own output?
 The honest answer is: they can’t, with current approaches.
+Model collapse is a mathematical certainty once synthetic data dominates training sets.

-What to Do About It (Practical Steps)
+What to Actually Do About It (Based on What I Did)

 This week: